 - A. First Offense: Official suspends game on the first dead ball situation and requests appropriate coach or site management to resolve the situation.
 Once the coach or site management has been made aware of the situation, play shall resume. - B. Second Offense: Official suspends game on the first dead ball situation and requests the appropriate coach or site management to remove the offending spectator (s) from the venue.
-Play shall resume upon removal of offending spectator. - C. Third Offense: The team of the offending spectator(s) shall forfeit the game.
+Play shall resume upon removal of offending spectator. - C. Third Offense: The officials shall declare the game a suspended game and report the sportsmanship incident to the state office.